Social Concern: Caring for broken humanityIntroduction

 Every Christian should prayerfully consider how God wants them to care for broken humanity, both believers and unbelievers, because:

 a) Christ commands it.
 Jesus said, "Love one another", Mk.12:29-31.
 Peter reminds us to "do good to all", 1Pet.2:17.
 Jesus said, "If you love me you will obey my commandments", Jn.14:15.

 We are in contact with people every day with needs like our own.
-They may be members of our family, friends, neighbours, work associates or just people we meet.
-Their needs may well be left unmet if we are insensitive or uncaring.
+They may be members of our family, friends, neighbors, work associates, or just people we meet.
+Their needs can easily be left unmet if we are insensitive or uncaring.